xMazzmax/coiffeur-seren/README.md

 Here's the avatar I came up with:

-- Young ambitious men between 16 and 35 years who highly value their time, simplicity, efficiency and money.
+- Young ambitious men between 16 and 35 years who highly value simplicity, efficiency and their time and money.

 I know for a fact – also through my own personal experience – that ambitious people are usually driven by deep insecurities.
 As you've already learned, fear is the strongest form of motivation.
 With that in mind, I wanted my copy to relate to those insecurities to grab the user's attention and provide them a genuine solution with my client's services.